matteogreek/matteogreek.github.io/content/authors/admin/_index.md

 ---

 Greetings!
 I am a Master’s Degree student in Computer Science, specializing in Cyber Security at the University of Trento.
 I am an inquisitive person, eager to learn new skills and always seeking new topics to explore.
-I recently completed an internship at SAP Security Research, where I contributed to the devolpment of an automated tool for mining vulnerabilities in open source software repositories.
+I recently completed an internship at SAP Security Research, where I contributed to the development of an automated tool for mining vulnerabilities in open source software repositories.
 Currently, I am working on my Master's thesis, focusing on the same topic that I explored during my internship.
 {style="text-align: justify;"}

-While I'm relatively new to the CTF (Capture The Flag) world, I'm enthusiastic about exploring its challenges and learning new technologies.
+While I am relatively new to Capture The Flag exercises, I like delving into their challenges and learning new technologies.
 I share my journey through the notes I take and the writeups I create, documenting my experiences and discoveries.
-This website proudly serves as a showcase of my achievements, including degrees, work experience, certifications, and projects.
 {style="text-align: justify;"}

-On a lighter note, I have a fondness for monkeys and apes.
+My research interests include a wide range of topics such as, open source software, software vulnerabilities, mining repositories, software-defined networking, cybercrime.
+Beyond cyber security, my passion lies in wildlife conservation, with a particular focus on primates.
+I am particularly intrigued by the research methodologies for automated detection techniques against wildlife poaching activities.
+Although I promise not to write code with the same quality as a monkey would, I embrace a playful and creative approach to problem-solving.
+{style="text-align: justify;"}

+Greetings!
+I am a Master's Degree student in Computer Science, specializing in Cyber Security at the University of Trento.
+I am an inquisitive person, eager to learn new skills and always seeking new topics to explore.
+I recently completed an internship at SAP Security Research, where I contributed to the development of an automated tool for mining vulnerabilities in open source software repositories.
+Currently, I am working on my Master's thesis, focusing on the same topic that I explored during my internship.
+{style="text-align: justify;"}

+While I am relatively new to Capture The Flag exercises, I enjoy delving into their challenges and learning new technologies.
+I share my journey through the notes I take and the writeups I create, documenting my experiences and discoveries.
+{style="text-align: justify;"}

+My research interests include a wide range of topics such as open source software, software vulnerabilities, mining repositories, software-defined networking, and cybercrime.
+Beyond cybersecurity, my passion lies in wildlife conservation, with a particular focus on primates.
+I am particularly intrigued by research methodologies involving automated detection techniques against wildlife poaching activities.
 Although I promise not to write code with the same quality as a monkey would, I embrace a playful and creative approach to problem-solving.
 {style="text-align: justify;"}